 Do not let the same thing ever happen to you if you are ever forced to take on a heavier type of storm cloud in this life.

-On part 2 of this article on power of hope, I will give you some very good verses from Scripture to show you how powerful of a thing it can be for you if you will also add hope into your faith and belief that you have already established with the Lord.
+Next I’ll give you some very good verses from Scripture to show you how powerful of a thing it can be for you if you will also add hope into your faith and belief that you have already established with the Lord.

 The Bible Verses On The Power of Hope